What Does a Chuck-will’s-widow Look Like?

 Chuck-will’s-widow is a nocturnal, insect-catching machine.
 As it flies along woodland edges, its wide-opening mouth closes around a variety of beetles, moths, and other insect prey.
 Stiff feathers called rictal bristles surround the bill and serve to funnel insects into the bird’s mouth.
 Chucks will also eat small songbirds during migration or when insect prey is unavailable.

 As a ground nester, chuck-will’s-widow builds no nest.
-In a concealed spot on the ground, two eggs are laid and incubated by the female for about 20 days.
+In a concealed spot on the ground, the female lays and incubates two eggs for about 20 days.
 After hatching, the young chucks remain in the nest for two weeks; they are able to fly at about 18 days old.
 John James Audubon reported that when the nest was threatened, chuck-will’s-widow adults moved the eggs with their mouths to a new location.